 1. Apply a Hydrating Face Mask

 One very simple way to lessen the effects of holiday stress on your skin is to apply a face mask.
-And the great thing about this is that it can take as little as 5 minutes to apply.
+And it can take as little as 5 minutes to apply.
 So even if your schedule is really hectic, you can still fit this into your day.

 When to apply it

 Prep your skin by applying the mask first thing in the morning.
 In fact, this is what the celebs do before a big event or night out.
 So if it’s good enough for them, it’s good enough for you. 🙂

 You can do this before you put on your makeup.
 Not only will your skin look and feel great, but you’ll also be feeling energised and fabulous after a little self-care before heading off to your relative’s house for the day.